mehdinewdesign/FastFoodRestaurant/README.md

 For people who are just curious, an alternative is to download the precompiled version by [clicking here](https://github.com/viniciusmorgado/FastFoodRestaurant/raw/master/_Build/Setup_FastFoodRestaurant.exe), this version is updated monthly and not after minor upgrads.

-# Technical and structural design #
+# Technical and structural details #

 Below are technical details about the project.